 FlexStore Consumption Model FAQ

-The Cloudian FlexStore consumption model provides monthly per-for-use billing to align storage cost with usage.
-It also allows organizations to account for on-prem storage assets as an operational expense, rather than as a capital expense.
+The Cloudian consumption model provides monthly per-for-use billing to align storage cost with usage.
+Offered in conjunction with the technology financing experts at Asset Finance Group (AFG), it also allows organizations to account for on-prem storage assets as an operational expense, rather than as a capital expense.
 There are no upfront fees, and storage consumed may both rise and fall from month to month.

 Intended as a long-term financing option, this program is ideal for companies who have a well-defined use case and wish to continue with this model throughout the asset’s usable life.